whatsmate/whatsmate.github.io/_posts/2016-09-20-send-stock-price-alert-via-telegram.md

 1. You have access to a Linux (such as Ubuntu) machine.
 2. Your machine has Python and the `requests` library installed.
 3. You know some basic Python.
-Actualy, it's alright even if you don't because our code looks like simple English.
+Actually, it's alright even if you don't because our code looks like simple English.
 4. You know how to set up a cron job.
-Actualy, it's alright even if you don't because we will tell you how.
+Actually, it's alright even if you don't because we will tell you how.

 ### Steps: